jsroussy/NFLWinProbML/README.md

 # NFL Game Win Probability Predictor using ML
 > This project was in conjunction with my Concordia Data Science Bootcamp 2021.
 The goal was to predict the probability of one team winning versus another.
 > I built a web scraper to access ESPN nfl API.
 Tested a few models for performance and saved the best ones.
-> To visualize the results I built a Dash App.
+> To visualize the results I built a Dash App and deployed it on Heroku.
+Check it out here: https://nfl-win-probability-predictor.herokuapp.com/

 ## Table of Contents
 * [General Info](#general-information)